tradeflow-ai/mobile/_docs/tech-stack.md

 ### Version Control
 - **Git & GitHub:** Used for all source code management, following the feature-branch workflow defined in `team-collaboration.md`.

-### Testing
-- **E2E Testing (Deferred):** The implementation of an end-to-end testing framework (such as Detox or Maestro) is currently deferred to allow for rapid initial development.
-This will be revisited in the "POLISH" phase of the project.

 This tech stack provides a robust foundation for a scalable, maintainable job and route management application with comprehensive mapping capabilities and room for future growth and feature additions.